OGGM/massbalance-sandbox/README.md

     - using a constant calibrated value independent of location and season (6.5 K/km, grad_type: cte), default option in OGGM
     - using lapse rates from ERA5 that vary throughout the year and inbetween glacier locations, but that are constant inbetween the years (grad_type: 'var_an_cycle')

+# WIP: NEED CHANGEs WHILE RESTRUCTURING!
+-> structure as in https://github.com/fmaussion/scispack and oggm/oggm
+the newest OGGM developer version has to be installed in order that this works (via git clone  https://github.com/OGGM/oggm.git)

 ## different mb_modules types that are working with the Huss flowlines
 - ***mbmod_daily_oneflowline.py***: has the class ***mb_modules*** and ***process_era5_daily_data*** (+ function ***write_climate_file***)